Cypress Mountain Ski Area: History

+In the 1870s, a logging road was cut through the thick forest on the mountain now known as Hollyburn Mountain.
+By the 1920s and 30s, multiple ski clubs had established themselves there, and the Hollyburn Lodge was built there in 1926.
+In 1951, the Hollyburn single person chairlift was built in the area; however it burned down in 1965.

+On November 23, 1963 a Royal Canadian Navy T-33 Jet crashed while on a training flight near the present day Sky Quad chairlift on Mt.
+Strachan, killing both pilots.
+In 2014, a memorial plaque was erected at the crash site.

-The ski area was initially opened by BC Parks in the 1970s, after two Murray-Latta double-chairs were constructed on Mt.
+The present day downhill ski area was initially opened by BC Parks in the 1970, after two Murray-Latta double-chairs, the Green chair and the Black chair, were constructed on Mt.
 Strachan and Black Mountain.
+The Cypress Bowl road leading up to the resort was completed in 1975, at the cost of $13 million.
 Night skiing was initially added in 1985 on those two chairs.
 In 1987, the Sky Chair was installed at the peak of Mt.
 Strachan, opening up new terrain and reaching the highest point on either mountain.
 The chair was a Mueller double relocated from Apex Mountain Resort.

 Cypress was the first ski resort in BC to allow snowboarding, doing so on March 15, 1987.

 Another double-chair, the Midway Chair, was installed in 1990 on the lower slopes of Mt.
 Strachan.
 In 1997, the original double chair on Mt.
-Strachan was replaced with a Poma fixed-grip quad following the same lift line.
+Strachan was replaced with a Poma fixed-grip quad, the Sunrise chair, following the same lift line.
 After Cypress was purchased by Boyne Resorts in 2001, the original chairlift on Black Mountain was replaced by the Eagle Express, a detachable quad chair built by Doppelmayr.
-Additionally, the rope tow in the beginners area was replaced with a fixed-grip quad chair.
+Additionally, the rope tow in the beginners area was replaced with a fixed-grip quad chair, the Easy Rider Quad Chair.

 In 2007, the Sunrise quad chair was replaced with the Lions Express Quad Chair.
 This reduced the ride time up Mt.
 Strachan by nearly half.
 The previous Sunrise chair was moved across to Black Mountain and was installed on new terrain, which opened 9 new ski trails.
 This chair is now called the Raven Ridge Quad Chair.

-In 2022 Cypress closed Sky Chair and is building a new "SkyQuad", A fixed-grip quad lift.
+In 2022 Cypress closed the aging Sky Chair and built the "Sky Quad", A fixed-grip quad lift with a loading conveyor belt.
 The lift opened December 18, 2022 according to social media posts. after delays due to a construction helicopter needing to conduct an emergency drop of a construction load due to unexpected sudden weather.
 No persons were injured during the mishap.

 Climate

-Cypress Mountain has a subpolar oceanic climate (Köppen Cfc) using the -3 ˚C isotherm.
+Cypress Mountain has a subarctic climate (Köppen: Dfc) using the 0˚C isotherm or an subpolar oceanic climate (Köppen Cfc) using the -3 ˚C isotherm.
 Summer days are mild with cool nights, while winters are long, moderately cold, and contain extreme amounts of precipitation.